mmistakes/minimal-mistakes/_posts/2014-11-22-multiplex-network-pajek.md

 #### .net file

-The key element of the process is the appropriate construction of the Pajek .net file.
+The key element of the process is the appropriate construction of the Pajek `.net` file.
+It always starts with the definition of the vertices.
+If one would like to have different vertice shapes, one should indicate the shape of each vertice in the third column after the vertex label.
+The important part is that one can define multiple networks in the input file, separating them with the `*Arcs :1 ""` and `*Arcs :2 ""` lines, where `""` allows for labeling the network.

 ~~~ css